Configuring the hostname (v2)

 Disables dynamically resolving the hostname from request headers.

-Should always be set to true in production, unless proxy verifies the Host header.
+Should always be set to true in production, unless your reverse proxy overwrites the Host header.
+If enabled, the hostname option needs to be specified.

 CLI: --hostname-strict